How To Choose the Right Sunscreen: Understanding SPF, UVA/UVB & More

 Terms such as sport, swim, or splash are marketing terms, rather than a regulated or medical terms.
 As many users are active outdoors, companies label sunscreens with various terms to make them more appealing to enthusiasts.

-Your sunscreen is a foundation to skin care everyday all throughout the year, not just on hot, summer days at the beach.
+Your sunscreen is a foundation for skin care every day, all throughout the year, not just on hot summer days at the beach.
 Sunscreen alone, however, is not sufficient for adequate protection.
-Learn how plastic surgeons and dermatologists enjoy the sun and protect their skin.
+Learn how plastic surgeons and dermatologists protect their skin.

 Leave a Reply